PabloLorenzo123/bodybuilding-forum/README.md

 ## Acknowledgements.
 - Thanks to Miguel Grinberg, author of the book Flask Web development - Developing web applications with python 2nd Edition.
 This book gave me a foundation on Flask that helped me create this project.
 I also got inspired by his way to structura an application and the design of the 'roles' and 'users' tables.

-- Thanks to CS50 for the free knowledge, and for being a great course.
+- Thanks to CS50 for the free knowledge, and for being a great course.x